google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 The following note should be added:

-- The 0x0000 value is reserved so that v1 SCTs are distinguishable from v2 SCTs and other `TransItem` structures.
+- The range 0x0000..0x00FF is reserved so that v1 SCTs are distinguishable from v2 SCTs and other `TransItem` structures.

 The registry should initially consist of: